General Motors New Zealand: GMC

 During the 1970s and 1980s, most ambulances in New Zealand were Bedfords or International Harvesters.
 When production of the Bedford ceased in 1984, the national Ambulance Advisory Transport Board had to look for alternatives.
 Following world-wide investigations, the Ambulance Advisory Transport Board in 1988 came up with a shortlist of two suitable replacements: the Ford Transit and the Chevrolet C/K-GMC Sierra.
 The Ford proved to be unsuitable and so General Motors New Zealand imported the GMT400-platform Sierra, beginning in 1989, exclusively for ambulance use.
 They were converted to right-hand-drive in New Zealand.
 Although the "Sierra" name applied to the GMC variant in the United States, it was called "Chevrolet Sierra" in New Zealand and was badged as a Chevrolet.
 (Australia similarly imported the Sierra for ambulance use during the 1990s although they retained their GMC badging and were called GMC 2500.)
 Sierras served as ambulances for the St John Ambulance Service throughout the 1990s.
 The GMC Vandura was also imported and converted to right-hand-drive for the Wellington Free Ambulance and St Johns Ambulance Service, and saw service during the 1990s and 2000s.
 As with the Sierra, the Vandura was badged as "Chevrolet."

-When the C/K was replaced by the first-generation Chevrolet Silverado (second-generation GMC Sierra) in 1998, subsequent imports were badged as the "Chevrolet Silverado."
-The Silverado saw use right through the 2000s Since the 2010s the Mercedes Sprinter and Ford Transit have been the main vehicles used for ambulances, and more recently the Fiat Ducato, with bodies built in New Zealand.
+When the C/K was replaced in the United States by the first-generation Chevrolet Silverado (second-generation GMC Sierra) in 1998, subsequent imports were badged as the "Chevrolet Silverado."
+The Silverado saw use right through the 2000s.
+Since the 2010s the Mercedes-Benz Sprinter and Ford Transit have been the main vehicles used for ambulances, and more recently the Fiat Ducato, with bodies built in New Zealand.
 Some Sierras, Vanduras, and Silverados are still in use with private EMS services such as Medimax, TransitCare, and Horizons Healthcare.

 With Holden Australia ending local manufacturing in 2017, Holden turned to the wider GM portfolio for future products, including the United States.
 Being a left-hand-drive market General Motors in the United States had traditionally never produced GMC-branded right-hand-drive vehicles.
 Consequently, General Motors developed their first factory-right-hand-drive model, the second-generation GMC Acadia which was introduced to the Australian and New Zealand markets wearing "Holden" badges in November 2018.
-Built at GMC's Spring Hill Manufacturing plant in Tennessee, USA, it was the only RHD model to be made by GMC in the United States, and was exclusively manufactured for the Australasian market.
+Built at GMC's Spring Hill Manufacturing plant in Tennessee, it was the only RHD model to be made by GMC in the United States, and was exclusively manufactured for the Australasian market.